 In Meritxell Avenue, which is in the capital of the country (Andorra la Vella), one can pamper themselves in boutiques and jewelry shops.
 While you are here in Andorra, make sure you do not miss out the famous spots like Andorra la Vella, El Pas de la Cassa, Soldeu, and Arinsal.

 This European country is known for its countryside vibe and is surrounded by Germany, Belgium, and France.
 A person traveling to this country can find peace in the beautiful nature parks that are in the northern zone.
-Here you can also explore the Ardennes’ extensive forests, rolling hills, ridges, and rough terrain encompassing the valleys, caves, and meandering rivers crisscrossed alongside the hiking paths.
+Here you can also explore the Ardennes’ extensive forests, rolling hills, ridges, and rough terrain encompassing the valleys, caves, castles, and meandering rivers crisscrossed alongside the hiking paths.

 If you go towards the east of the country, you will have rocky gorges of the Mullerthal to explore, and from here towards the southeast direction is the Moselle river valley.
 Luxembourg can be safely called mini heaven and one of the most beautiful landlocked countries in Europe.